 My second run in with the law occurred in the early days of our business.
 At the time we had a very small store front attached to our first official manufacturing facility.
 A customer walked in off the street and purchased some products.
 Everything appeared normal, but something about the customer made me unsure of whether her check would bounce or not.
 She was too interested, overly enthusiastic and friendly in an odd way.
 My gut told me that something was off about the whole deal.

 Our business was in the infant stage and we couldn’t afford a bounced check fee.
 I decided I would take my nine month pregnant self and my nearly two year old child to the bank that the check had been written from so that I would know immediately if it bounced or not and save us the fee.
-I left Dennis and Keegan at the office and made my way to the bank because every penny counted and we were in serious need of cash flow.
+I made my way to the bank because every penny counted and we were in serious need of cash flow.

 I presented the check and my drivers license to the teller and waited when she wandered away.
 I stood at the counter giggling with Selah waiting for the teller to return.
 Suddenly, I put two and two together and realized something was seriously wrong.
 Just then I looked over my shoulder to see two police officers approaching me from behind.
 I knew immediately that the check was stolen and that the bank and the police thought that I was the culprit.